The Mexico I know is full of small communities and towns that beckon visitors to stop by. Especially when it comes to dining.

-The small fishing community dates to the mid-1950s, when a family settled because of reports of an ample supply of lobsters in the area.
-The village really only consisted of a few families in its early days, and their living was earned by catching lobsters.
-As the men returned from a day at sea on their pangas, the women prepared the traditional side dishes that are found in practically all Mexican communities, large or small.
-Beans, rice, and tortillas were a given, and they did not require refrigeration.
-Lard was used for cooking the lobster, which was served with mayonnaise.
-This is how many of today’s Puerto Nuevo lobster restaurants now serve their main dish today.
+The small fishing community dates to the mid-1950s, when a family settled after reports of ample lobsters in the area.
+As the men returned from a day at sea on their pangas, the women prepared traditional side dishes.
+You would see beans, rice, and tortillas obviously, and they did not require refrigeration.
+I’ve seen lard used to cook the lobster, which is served with mayonnaise.
+This is how many of today’s Puerto Nuevo restaurants serve their main dish today.

-Foreigners began to seek fishing opportunities in the community, and this is how they were introduced to the village variations in serving lobster.
+Eventually foreigners began to seek fishing opportunities in the community.
+You would hear about new dishes introduced to the village, and some ended up sticking around.
 This led to the growth of the community through the years, which today boasts more than 30 restaurants.

 Dining Tips for Puerto Nuevo

-In selecting a restaurant, it may be difficult to decide.
-In fact, many of the menus are quite similar in nature.
-It is helpful to note that the larger lobsters are tough, and small lobsters are illegal.
+Many of the menus are quite similar in nature.
+However, you should know that larger lobsters are tough, and small lobsters are illegal.
 A weight of approximately 1 lb. is ideal.
 Additionally, it is helpful to keep seasonal lobster issues in mind.
 Lobster harvesting is illegal in Baja from the middle of February through the middle of September.
 During this time, restaurants with significant resources and connections are more likely to import fresh lobster.
-However, there are many small restaurants that rely on a frozen supply during this time period.
-Opt for the larger restaurants during this travel period for the freshest selection.
+However, some of the smaller restaurants rely on frozen lobster to get by.
+Choose one of the larger restaurants for the freshest selection.
 Consider Casa de la Langosta, Villa Ortega’s, or Sandra’s, three of the top-rated lobster stops according to tourists.

 Getting to Puerto Nuevo

-Mexican insurance coverage and crossing the border, you will travel approximately 34 miles to reach Puerto Nuevo on Mexican Highway 1.
-There is a small cost to drive on the toll road, but this is worth the price.
-In an accident on the toll road, your Mexico auto insurance is supplemented by toll insurance.
+You will will travel approximately 34 miles to reach Puerto Nuevo on Mexican Highway 1.
+There’s a small cost to drive on the toll road, but it’s easily worth the price.
+In an accident on the toll road, your coverage is supplemented by toll insurance.
 Exits will be clearly marked, making it easy to reach your destination.